Center to Improve Veteran Involvement in Care (CIVIC)

 "Giving Veterans a Voice is important.
 Because sometimes Veterans feel like a number in a machine.
 But getting Veterans perspectives make you feel like you have a voice." - Veteran Engagement Group Member

-Who are the member of the VEG?
+Who are the members of the VEG?

 JENNIE BOSTER is a U.S. Air Force Veteran.
 She enlisted at age 19.
 Following her enlistment, she studied psychology at Washington State University.
 Jennie is currently a full time employee at the Portland VA.
 In her free time, Jennie likes to ride horses, hike, rock climb and is pursuing a graduate degree in the mental health care field.
 She is interested in addressing whole health integration and care coordination through Veteran engagement at the VA.